zenaro147/NeoGB-Printer/README.md

 This project is very similar to a popular ready-to-use solution available on the market, but the NeoGB Printer is open-source, cheap and tested with success with [all officially released games (110 in total)](#list-games-fully-compatible-with-the-neogb-printer) that support the [original Gameboy Printer](https://en.wikipedia.org/wiki/Game_Boy_Printer).
 The total cost for all the parts is below $15.

 You just need to upload the code using the Arduino IDE, connect the components like described here, plug your SD card and print any image directly from a Gameboy compatible game.
 Serial protocol is directly recorded under binary form on SD card.
-Once your printing session is finished, hold the [button](#push-button-setup) (see below) for a few seconds and all the recorded data will be quickly converted to BMP (and soon PNG images), ready to use with social media.
+Once your printing session is finished, hold the [button](#push-button-setup) (see below) for a few seconds and all the recorded data will be quickly converted to BMP and PNG images, ready to use with social media.

 ## Software Setup
 First of all, rename the `config.h.txt` to just `config.h` to import the pinout settings.
 This file contains all the options that can be changed in the emulator (pinout, OLED and LEDs features for example).
 Customize it according to the board and modules you are using.